ReagentX/Logria-py/docs/commands.md

 ## Notes

 To use a command, simply enter text after the `:`.
-If the `:` is delete, the  command will be ignored.
+If the `:` is deleted, the  command will be ignored.

 ### Poll Rate